-About Arde Lucus festival
+About the Arde Lucus festival

-It’s the finest example of it’s kind in Western Europe.
+It’s the finest example of its kind in Western Europe.
 In 2000 it was listed by UNESCO as a World Heritage Site.

 So don your toga or gladiator gear and join the three days of Roman-times fun and festivities.

-During Arde Lucus you can enjoy banquets, burnings, artisan markets, Celtic weddings, Roman circuses, contests, games, battles, music, dance, parades, military camps and so much more.
+During Arde Lucus, you can enjoy banquets, burnings, artisan markets, Celtic weddings, Roman circuses, contests, games, battles, music, dance, parades, military camps, and so much more.